Norton29/ntConsultChallenge/README.md

 4. **Messaging**: At the end of the voting period, the results are sent to a messaging queue (RabbitMQ) for further processing by other parts of the application.

 ---
+# Notes

+- The implementation for accessing the external API proposed in the challenge has been included in the code.
+However, the external API is currently non-functional, and the related code section has been commented out.

+---